Parable of the Renegades

 Bathed in the moonlight, Rio's scintillating raven hair fell loose around her shoulders as her pale skin glistened with an oily luster.
 She kept her modesty thanks to the snow-white bandages wrapped tightly around her chest, and the plain loincloth between her thighs.
 A single sharp-edged eye and a smile reminiscent of a cat gave off a mysterious air, leaving her intentions hard to predict.

 Walking at a steady pace, she approached the one who trembled in front of her.
-Every step meant a rhythmic sway of her hips.
+Every step was a rhythmic sway of her hips.

-This would normally be the subject of a wet dream, but for Lucas who knew enough of this person, an avatar of death was what came before him.
+This would normally be the subject of a wet dream, but for Lucas who knew enough of this person, an avatar of death was coming before him.

 He backed away from Rio's stride to go closer, unwilling to learn first-hand what a full-bodied [Reaper's Embrace] would feel like.
 The distance between them stayed the same until the back of Lucas' knees bumped his bedside.
 Losing his balance, he fell and landed on the bed's memory foam mattress.
 The closer Rio went, the more his mind reimagined her as what could have been hiding under her skin.
 It wasn't long before an abominating specter loomed before him.

 "Calm yourself," Rio said, having expected his reaction.
 "I understand why you are afraid, but I meant what I said about cleaning your wounds.
-When you feel better, please sit down on the floor."
+Please sit down on the floor when you feel better."

 Her voice broke the illusion thanks to how human it sounded, not like the dual voices he was anticipating.
 The specter Lucas was seeing faded away and was replaced by the Rio he knew.
 She was no longer dangerous, but that was only in terms of appearance.
 Touching her directly was still a hazard.

-Nodding but retaining some caution, Lucas sat cross-legged next to his bedside, which he used as a backrest to help him hold still while he regained his composure.
+Nodding but retaining some caution, Lucas sat cross-legged next to his bedside, which he used as a backrest while he regaining his composure.
 After a quick examination, Rio told him his wounds leaked blood only because his stitches were pulled slightly during their fight.
 There was no need to replace the black thread – he’d be damned if he had to go through hours of agonizing pain from threading a needle through his skin again.

 "Hmm?"
 Rio raised her eyebrows and spilled a glance after she leaned forward to treat a scrape on Lucas' leg.